-SPF, UVA, UVB AND EVERYTHING YOU NEED TO KNOW ABOUT SUNSCREEN
+SPF, UVA, UVB AND EVERYTHING ELSE YOU NEED TO KNOW ABOUT SUNSCREEN

 Warm days makes us happier.
 Long evenings with friends at the park; Cocktails and Pimm’s at the pub; and highly planned, yet surprising weekends in a Greek or Spanish beach.
 Summer offers it all but it also demands more caution with your skin.
 It’s perfectly fine to enjoy milder temperatures outdoors, however if you want to keep your skin healthy you’re better off using sunscreen.
 And that’s where the dilemma starts: do you really know what it means SPF, UVA, UVB or what’s a chemical or physical filter?